AmaNdlambe: History of the chiefdom

-Ndlambe was the second born son from Great-Chief Rharhabe's great wife Queen Nojoli of the AbaThembu.
-Rharhabe's heir who was supposed to be the ruler of the Right Hand House following Rharhabe's death was called Mlawu.
+Ndlambe was the second born son from Great-King Rharhabe's great wife Queen Nojoli of the AbaThembu.
+Rharhabe's heir who was to be the ruler of his Great House following his demise was Prince Mlawu.
 It is said that on the day that Mlawu was to marry his great wife Nobutho, he suddenly became ill and died.
 However, on his death Mlawu had fathered two sons out of wedlock i.e. Ngqika and Ntimbo.

-When Great-Chief Rharhabe died in battle, Ndlambe was requested by the councillors of Mlawu to provide them with an heir for the great house.
+When King Rharhabe died in battle, Ndlambe was requested by the councillors of deceased Mlawu to provide them with an heir for the Great House.
 Ndlambe knowing that his brother had fathered two sons, sought out the two boys in order that one would rule over the Rharhabe House.
 Indeed, the two children were found and thus the sons of his deceased elder brother were brought by the councillors to Ndlambe's kraal to select a successor.

-It became apparent that Ndlambe favoured Ngqika over Ntimbo, as even though Ntimbo appeared the eldest of the two, he exhibited a sickly disposition.
-The councillors of Mlawu favoured Ntimbo, as it would enhance their own powers over the great house if Ntimbo were to succeed the kingship.
+It became apparent that Ndlambe favoured Ngqika over Ntimbo; although Ntimbo appeared the eldest of the two, he exhibited a sickly disposition.
+The councillors of Mlawu favoured Ntimbo, as it would enhance their own powers over the Great House if Ntimbo were to succeed the kingship.

-This dispute was referred to the Great House of the Kingdom, to be decided by the King Khawuta.
-Whilst a delegation was sent to King Khawuta to formally request his assistance; Ndlambe sent an informal party to the king requesting that Ngqika be selected new ruler of the Rharhabe.
+This dispute was referred to the Great House of the Xhosa Kingdom, to be decided by the King Khawuta.
+Whilst a delegation was sent to King Khawuta to formally request his assistance; Ndlambe sent an informal party to the king requesting that Ngqika be selected new ruler of the AmaRharhabe.
 In preparation for the arrival of the king, festivities lasting several days commenced where the two young princes were fêted.
 When King Khawuta arrived and having received word from Ndlambe on the suitability of one of the two young princes by the name of Ngqika; King Khawuta accompanied by his councillors, did not even utter a word but merely got off his horse, bestowed Ngqika around his neck with a string of royal beads, got back on his horse and left.
-The simple gesture by the king laid the whole matter to rest and Ngqika became ruler of the Right Hand House of the Xhosa Kingdom.
+The simple gesture by the king laid the whole matter to rest and Ngqika became ruler of the House of Rharhabe.

-During the minority of Ngqika, Ndlambe became regent, assisted at times by the young chief's mother Yese; a woman largely known for her salacious appetite in men and would in later years have a great and negative influence during her son's reign.
-She had a notorious relationship with the Xhosa interpreter and colourful figure Coenraad de Buys, which did not sit well within the conservative Xhosa society.
+During the minority of Ngqika, Ndlambe became regent, assisted at times by the young Prince's mother Yese; a woman largely known for her salacious appetite in men and would in later years have a negative influence to her son's reign.
+She had a notorious sexual relationship with the colourful Afrikaaner interpreter Coenraad de Buys, which did not sit well within the conservative Xhosa society.

-Ndlambe was a popular and much loved regent having seen a great expansion and rise in the fortunes of the Rharhabe.
-He ruled as regent for a period spanning over twenty years, and is viewed by some historians as the main architect of chiefly greatness.
+Ndlambe was a popular and much loved regent having seen a great expansion and rise in the fortunes of the AmaRharhabe.
+He ruled as regent for a period spanning over twenty years, and is viewed by some historians as the main architect of their greatness.